Opio Sokoni at (202) 216-0035

-Washington, D.C.--The D.C.
-Campaign for Treatment, sponsors of Measure 62 - the "treatment instead of jail" initiative that is slated for the November ballot, will participate in a radio forum at WPFW 89.3 FM on the issue of Measure 62.
-Experts and representatives from community organizations will discuss the implications of Measure 62 on Washington, DC, and a featured guest will specifically address affected communities inside the beltway of Prince George's County.
-A live audience comprised of voters of all ages has been invited to pose questions and comments on the "treatment instead of jail" initiative.
-Invited Speakers Include:
+Washington, D.C.–The D.C.
+Campaign for Treatment, sponsors of Measure 62 – the “treatment instead of jail” initiative that is slated for the November ballot, will participate in a radio forum at WPFW 89.3 FM on the issue of Measure 62.
+Experts and representatives from community organizations will discuss the implications of Measure 62 on Washington, DC, and a featured guest will specifically address affected communities inside the beltway of Prince George’s County.
+A live audience comprised of voters of all ages has been invited to pose questions and comments on the “treatment instead of jail” initiative.

 Kemba Smith, Anti-Drug War Advocate Pardoned by President Clinton

 Vincent Schiraldi, Justice Policy Institute

 Pastor Kathy Hlatshwayo, Interfaith Action Communities, P.G.
 County, MD

 PLACE: WPFW, 89.3 FM Pacifica Radio 2390 Champlain St., NW

 If passed, Measure 62 will provide drug treatment, counseling, job training, and other opportunities to low-level drug offenders instead of incarceration.
 There are currently 10,000 persons in the District receiving treatment of the 60,000 who need it.
 Studies also show that of the 3,100 D.C. children who are placed in foster care, 70% are there, directly or indirectly due to drug addiction.